What We Do Education Quality

 Opportunity EduFinance is promoting quality in education through its "Self Improving School System"

-Getting more children into school has impact only if the children receive a worthwhile education when they get there.
+Getting more children into school has an impact only if the children receive a worthwhile education when they get there.
 So Opportunity EduFinance maximises the impact of its work by going beyond issues of access to address the quality of education provision, as well.

 This quality is hard to define.
 No single definition can cover the socio-cultural diversity of all schools, and too often at national level, politics blocks consensus.
-Quality relates to a multitude of coordinated inputs, linking students, teachers, materials, curricula, facilities, results, governance, and local communities with a self-sustaining, virtuous feedback loop that holds the school and key stakeholders accountable at all levels, and grounds itself in the improvement child-level outcomes.
+Quality relates to a multitude of coordinated inputs, linking students, teachers, materials, curricula, facilities, results, governance, and local communities with a self-sustaining, virtuous feedback loop that holds the school and key stakeholders accountable at all levels, and grounds itself in the improvement of child-level outcomes.

-Within the Opportunity EduFinance programme, quality improvements begin with the establishment of a so-called ‘Self-Improving School System’, a cluster of school leaders and teachers that exchange insights and experience with the common goal of improving education quality.
+Within the Opportunity EduFinance programme, quality improvements begin with the establishment of a ‘Self-Improving School System’, a cluster of school leaders and teachers that exchange insights and experience with the common goal of improving education quality.